mahdi-yousef/ROS2_Turtlebot3/02-turtlebot3_nodes/README.md

 ros2 pkg executables turtlebot3_teleop
 # -> turtlebot3_teleop teleop_keyboard
 ```
-Run the simulation as described in section [`01-8`](../01-introduction/) then open new WSL terminal and open a new terminal in the container using `docker exec -it turtlebot3 bash`:
+Run the simulation as described in section [`01-8`](../01-introduction/) then open new WSL terminal and open a new terminal in the container using `tb3`:
 ```bash
 ros2 run turtlebot3_teleop teleop_keyboard
 ```